nus-tic2002-2019/website/admin/index-tic2002.md

 **Deadline**: Monday of week 13<br>

 **Deliverables**:
-* **Source code** of the working program: push to your GitHub repo
+1. **Source code** of the working program: push to your GitHub repo
-* **Product**: Submit the JAR file, name: `{YourName}.jar` e.g., `JunHao.jar`
+1. **Product**: Submit the JAR file, name: `{YourName}.jar` e.g., `JunHao.jar`
-* **Documentation**: a single pdf or a Word file containing,
+1. **Documentation**: a single .docx (preferred) or a pdf file that follows the template give (template file available in LumiNUS).<br>
-  * A **Cover Page** containing your details and the link to your GitHub repository
-  * The **link to your repo** on GitHub
-  * A **User Guide**: explain how to start and use your product ([example](https://se-edu.github.io/addressbook-level2/UserGuide.html)).
-  * A **Developer Guide** containing
-    * A class diagram to match your code
-    * At least one object diagram illustrating the state of your program at some point
-    * At least one sequence diagram illustrating an object interaction in your product
-    * Some representative user stories, at least enough to cover the functionality of your product
-    * Additional instructions for testing the product (if any) %%i.e., is there any additional steps (such as putting a specific file in a specific location) that one needs to do when testing your product manually?%%
-    * Submission: Upload to LumiNUS.
-The file name should be your name e.g., `JunHao.pdf`
+   Submission: Upload to LumiNUS.
+The file name should be your name e.g., `JunHao.docx`
-* **Demo video**:
+1. **Demo video**:
    * Record a demo video showcasing the features of your product.
    * Use the exact version of the code you submitted (i.e., the demo should match the submitted code exactly).
    * Recommended length 7 minutes, max length 10 minutes).
    * Audio narration is optional if the demo can be understood without the audio.
    * Ensure the video is in a format that can be played by any computer.

 </div>
 </div>